thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/documentation/Tutorials/Tutorial Markdowns/Getting-Started-With-Sprites-in-Splashkit-Tutorial-Csharp/Getting-Started-With-Sprites-Tutorial-CSharp.md

 ---
-Title: Getting Started With Sprites in Splashkit - C
+title: Getting Started With Sprites in Splashkit - C
 ---

 ## What _is_ a Sprite in Splashkit?